Transaction Man: Description

 In 1952, John Kenneth Galbraith, one of Berle's protégés and " the leading champion of the liberal idea that the corporation, properly handled, could provide the economic foundation for a benign social order", published his book American Capitalism.
 During WWII Galbraith worked in Washington as an economist where in an administration that "directly intervened in the economic lives of big companies."

-In 1960, Berle speaking to a group of students, acknowledged dissenting voices.
-At the University of Chicago, the Austrian economist Friedrich Hayek, was the key right wing figure with a "passionate band of followers" who agreed with Hayek's "view that markets did a far better job than governments of responding to changing conditions."
-Hayek felt that the power of the government should be to respond to "perceived social needs" only.
+In 1960, Berle, speaking to a group of students, acknowledged dissenting voices.
+At the University of Chicago, the Austrian economist Friedrich Hayek was the key right-wing figure with a "passionate band of followers" who agreed with Hayek's "view that markets did a far better job than governments of responding to changing conditions."
+Hayek felt that the government's power should be limited to responding only to "perceived social needs".
 A government that did more than that "represented an unpardonable step in the direction of totalitarianism."
 Hayek's book, The Road to Serfdom sold millions of copies.
-The book warned that giving government increasing economic control over the means of production, would lead to totalitarian governments such as those of Nazi Germany, fascist Italy, and Joseph Stalin.
+The book warned that giving the government increasing economic control over the means of production would lead to totalitarian governments such as those of Nazi Germany, fascist Italy, and Joseph Stalin.
 Berle felt that Hayek's concerns were in response to the Nazis taking over Austria.
 Berle said there was no danger of totalitarianism in the United States.
 Berle then discussed the arguments from social critics on the left.
 They were preoccupied with the corporation and saw it as a "kind of disease to be overcome rather than an unstoppable force to be managed."
 David Riesman's 1950 influential publication The Lonely Crowd said that corporations had transformed the United States from a country of "independent individuals into one of company men for whom the need for approval was an 'insatiable force.'
 In his 1951 book White Collar, C. Wright Mills described the middle class as the "minion of management.
 You are the cog and the beltline of the bureaucratic machinery itself."

 In his 1948 highly-influential textbook Economics which was written in the wake of the Great Depression and the Second World War, Paul Samuelson, popularized the work of John Maynard Keynes and was "highly skeptical of Berle-style planning" and Galbraith's theories.
 Lemann said that the Council of Economic Advisers—a "permanent office in the White House"—consisted mainly of academic economists focused on how "well markets functioned rather than how much power corporations".